 Need a quick cash injection?
+Want to clear a credit card debt?
+Or just eager to live mortgage free as soon as possible.
 From renting out your space to selling your items, there are plenty of super simple ways to make money from your home.

 2. Consider a holiday let

 The rise of Airbnb shows that holiday makers are keen to stay in real homes, packed with amenities and full of personality.
 If you live in a desirable location it’s worth considering Airbnb if you want to rent out part or all of your home.

 It’s good for an occasional source of extra income rather than have the hassle of living with lodgers full-time.
 If you love the idea of hosting guests, what about opening your own Bed & Breakfast?

 If you rent part of your home through AirBnb, the same Rent a Room tax rules apply.
 However, if you are renting out a property that you don’t live in, you will have to declare your earnings as income.